salilab/conda-recipes/README.md

 for non-Python packages or
 `conda build -c salilab --python=all recipename` for Python packages.

- - 64-bit Linux packages are built in a Docker container (see the `build` directory for the Docker configuration used).
+ - 64-bit Linux packages are built in a CentOS 5 Docker container (see the `build` directory for the Docker configuration used).
+ - 32-bit Linux packages are built in a CentOS 5 `mock` environment (see the `build` directory for a setup script).
  - 64-bit Mac packages are built on our 10.6 system (see the `build` directory for our setup script).
  - 32-bit Windows packages are built in a 32-bit Windows XP VM with